Robert-W/React-Tips/README.md

 9. Add eslint

 ### Purpose
-I developed this for a BlueRaster Brownbag/Training to demonstrate tips and tricks learned for other developers at BlueRaster.
+This was developed for a BlueRaster Brownbag/Training to demonstrate tips and tricks learned for other developers.

 ### Getting Started